bineoway/apiDocumentation/errors.md

     </tr>
     <tr>
       <td>404 - Not Found</td>
-      <td>'An error ocurred while requesting the data from BI API.
+      <td>An error occurred while requesting the data from BI API.
 Please, contact Neoway support team on (+55 0800 006 1661) and provide them this error message.</td>
     </tr>
     <tr>
       <td>401 - Unauthorized</td>